azikoss/bandit_summaries/docs/intro.md

 One of the core questions in the study of bandits is to understand the growth rate of the regret as <img src="https://render.githubusercontent.com/render/math?math=\n"> grows. **A good learner achieves sublinear regret**.

 # References
-This text *my* summary from the 1.
+This text is *my* summary from the 1.
 Chapter of [Bandit Algorithm](https://tor-lattimore.com/downloads/book/book.pdf) book.
 The summary contains copy&pasted text from the book as well as some additional text.